denten-papers/xp-routledge/dh-book-proposal.md

 # Format & Timing

-I write concisely and prefer short chapters between 5,000-8,000 words in length, giving the book the desired length between 60,000 and 80,000 words.
+I estimate chpaters of 10,000 words in length, giving the book the desired length between 60,000 and 80,000 words.
 Although no photographic illustrations are necessary, the book will have 6-12 line drawings (figures and tables).